From the time my son was 12 months old until he reached age 24 months, it’s conservative to estimate he bit nearly fifty other children.

 “Parents have a big responsibility because they are the primary example of empathy and must practice being empathetic themselves.
 This can be done with their use of language, their behavior and actions.
 Children will constantly be focused on their parents and will mirror them.
 Therefore, what they experience in the home will be crucial for their empathy development.”

 I was sold.
-Teaching our toddler empathy was a key factor in helping him stop biting.
-In fact, teaching any toddler empathy is a key factor towards stopping any negative behavior.
+Teaching our son empathy was a key factor in helping him stop biting.
+In fact, teaching any child empathy is a key factor towards stopping any negative behavior.

 You might be thinking how exactly do you teach a young child empathy?